CircuitProApp/SwiftDataPacks/README.md

 ## Why this exists

-Many apps need a single unified view of data while guaranteeing that user edits never mutate bundled or installed content.
-This package provides three containers (user, packs, main) and the APIs to keep reads simple, writes safe, and pack management robust.
+Many apps need to present a single, unified view of data while guaranteeing that user edits can never mutate bundled or installed content.
+This package provides a single, composite `ModelContainer` built from the user's private, writable data store and any number of read-only "pack" stores.
+It includes the APIs to keep reads simple, writes safe, and pack management robust.

 ## Requirements

 - Swift 5.10+ and SwiftData
 - iOS 17+ or macOS 14+
 - SwiftUI is required for the view modifiers and property wrappers

 > [!WARNING]
-> SwiftDataPacks uses multiple model containers, but since SwiftData is built on Core Data and doesn’t natively support this pattern, performance may degrade with many packs and unexpected issues can occur.
+> SwiftDataPacks uses a single ModelContainer composed of multiple underlying stores.
+Since SwiftData is built on Core Data and doesn’t natively advertise this pattern, performance may degrade with many packs and unexpected issues can occur.
 This is a temporary solution for CircuitPro.

 ## Installation

 Add the package URL to your project with Swift Package Manager.
-Then `import SwiftDataPacks` where needed (automatically imports SwiftData as well).
+Then `import SwiftDataPacks` where needed (this automatically imports SwiftData as well).

-## Core concepts
+## Core Concepts

-The manager builds three `ModelContainers`:
+The manager builds a **single, composite `ModelContainer`** that merges two types of data sources:
-- `userContainer` (read/write user store)
-- `packsContainer` (read-only packs)
-- `mainContainer` (combined user + packs)
+- **The User Store**: A private, read-write database located in the app's Application Support directory.
+- **Content Packs**: Any number of read-only databases that can be installed or updated at runtime.

-You read from `mainContainer` by default and write through the provided APIs that enforce user-store-only mutations.
+You read from this unified `mainContainer` by default and write exclusively to the user store through provided APIs that enforce this separation.

-## Quick start
+## Quick Start

 ```swift
 import SwiftUI